folio-org/folio-ansible/ansible-roles.md

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

+## okapi-docker
+Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode in a Docker container.
+Depends on docker-engine.

 ## okapi-src
-Clones the folio-org/okapi repository from GitHub, builds and launches an Okapi server in development mode from the source tree.
+Clones the folio-org/okapi repository from GitHub, builds the JAR files needed for deployment.
 Depends on common, openjdk-8, and maven-3.
+Launches an Okapi server in development mode from the source tree.

 ## okapi-test
 Deploys the Okapi test modules from the source code in the